umd-mith/hathilda/README.md

     "Logic, Symbolic and mathematical"
   ],
   "description": [
-    "Geman and English on opposite pages.",
+    "German and English on opposite pages.",
     "Includes index.",
     "Originally published in German in Annalen der Naturphilosophie, 1921 under title: Logisch-Philosophische Abhandlung.", "Mode of access: Internet."